Josh Naylor Player Props: Guardians vs. Rockies

 Josh Naylor At The Plate

-- In 36.8% of his 19 games this season, Naylor has picked up at least one hit.
-He's also had four multi-hit games.
+- Naylor has reached base via a hit in seven games this season (of 20 played), and had multiple hits in four of those games.

-- In 19 games played this season, he has hit a homer in two of them.
+- In 20 games played this year, he has homered in two of them.

 - In eight games this year, Naylor has picked up an RBI, with more than one RBI once.

-- In three of 19 games this year, he has scored, including multiple runs once.
+- In three of 20 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.